 If you are responsible for planning or leading worship, this page has everything you need: seasonal liturgical responses, Bible readings and sermons.

 How We Worship

 Something very special occurs when two of more Christians gather together in Jesus’ name.
 Somehow, the resurrected Jesus promises to be present with his people in a unique and intimate way.
 In this public gathering of God’s people (usually on Sundays) as a remembrance of the first Easter morning, we meet Christ and receive his gifts of forgiveness, hope and life.
 We meet with others who need God’s gracious help.
 That is why worship is central to living as a Christian.
 Without God’s grace and constant presence, Christians cannot even begin to love one another and serve the world in need.
-As we respond to the Fourth Commandment, ‘Remember the Sabbath day, to keep it holy', we honour and love God by gladly hearing his word of life in this unique gathering in Jesus’ very presence.
+As we respond to the Third Commandment, ‘Remember the Sabbath day, to keep it holy', we honour and love God by gladly hearing his word of life in this unique gathering in Jesus’ very presence.

 God, the centre of worship

 Lutherans believe that worship is not so much about what we do, but about what God does for us.
 We simply respond in prayer and praise to the God who comes down to our level.
 The focus in Lutheran worship is not on how we feel but on how God comes to us.
 We believe that worship is a treasure.
 It is as close as we get to heaven on earth, because God is there, forgiving, speaking, listening and feeding us – getting us ready to worship him in the world with the gift of our lives.